 Site Supervisor – Building managers or University Representatives responsible for a facility will assist in maintaining security and safety and protecting the assets of the University.
 The OIC will consult with and assist the site supervisor concerning the building and building rules during the event.

 Charges – Personnel assigned to work security by UPD will usually be experienced police officers working on overtime status.
 Safety Rangers are non-sworn trained security and safety assistants.
-The following rates are estimated costs for services (actual costs may vary by seniority of officers).
-The estimated cost for a police officer is $29.00 per hour.
+The cost for a police officer varies as they are compensated at 1.5 times their regular rate of pay (actual costs may vary by seniority of officers).
 The cost for safety rangers is $8.50 per hour.
 There is a minimum charge of three hours for each person requested.

 Attendance – The estimated attendance listed on the Special Events Form is used to determine the level of staffing that will be provided for the event.
 It is important that due consideration be given this prediction because the senior officer may limit attendance if the actual response exceeds a safe number of people for the location.